ZoltanKuli/Algorithms-Practice/README.md

 I didn't do a perfect job when implementing them.
 For example, I could have used generics and streams.
 And back then, I didn't know how important it is to think about our data structures before implementing an algorithm of any kind.

-But considering everything, this was still a fun project, and it improved my skills and knowledge.
+But considering everything, this was still an interesting project, and it improved my skills and knowledge.